 MyCAA is a program that is available to DoD spouses.
-Unfortunately the Coast Guard is not allowed to participate in this program.
+Unfortunately the Coast Guard is not eligible for participation in this program.
 Some colleges, in an effort to assist CG Spouses, offer reduced tuition or scholarships to allow CG spouses.
 Information on these colleges and programs is available from the Sector or Regional ESO.